 In June 2020 I signed up for a course on clear writing in Russian and was surprised to find that the very first lesson was about emotions.
-I loved that, because translating marketing or advertising texts for high-end brands is all about emotions, and Russian translations for luxury brands make up a large part of my work as a translator and transcreator.
+I loved that, because translating marketing texts for high-end brands is all about emotions, and Russian translations for luxury brands make up a large part of my work.

 Why do emotions matter?

 Descriptions of luxury products and collections tend to be carefully crafted, much like the products themselves.
 These texts are often very poetic and full of emotions that need to be conveyed in a different language.
 They have to sound natural, effortless and convincing all at the same time.
-However, this is not an easy task and you often see Russian copy that practically screams at you and is obviously just trying too hard.
-Usually it’s peppered with words like ‘exclusive’, ‘high-end’, ‘chic’, which only distract from the authenticity of a product.
+However, you often see Russian copy that practically screams at you and is obviously just trying too hard.
+Usually it’s peppered with words like ‘exclusive’, ‘high-end’, ‘chic’, which only distracts from the authenticity of a product.

 According to consumer psychology expert Peter Noel Murray, decisions to purchase a luxury product are overwhelmingly emotional:

 ‘Purchase behaviour is a direct result of how a consumer perceives that a brand delivers the emotional end-benefits of buying and owning.
 As a result, a consumer purchase of luxury brands frequently is driven by perceptions about self-identity, ideal self, social comparison, and other “self” motivations’, Murray writes.

 So how do you craft translations that convey the values of a brand and make emotional benefits of owning a product clear to a customer?

 Hard sell is never the answer.
 As a fellow translator Laura Kattaneo puts so brilliantly in her article ‘The language of luxury and the luxury of language’, when overused, the concept of luxury quickly loses its appeal.

 ‘When any brand can claim bespoke and exclusive attributes, words start losing meaning’, Laura points out.